Indigenous production, transformation and consumption of energy

 Accuracy

-- All completed forms are checked.
-Any questions are discussed with the respondent.
+• All completed forms are checked.
+Any questions are returned to the respondent

-- Statistics Netherlands follows the international energy statistics quality guidelines (see the Energy Statistics Manual by International Energy Agency (IEA) and Eurostat).
+• Statistics Netherlands adheres to international quality standards for energy data (in accordance with the Energy Statistics Manual of the International Energy Agency (IEA) and Eurostat).